Deducteam/Agda2Dedukti/README.md

 - `Lambdapi 2.1.0` (hash `215a0e2`)
 - `Dedukti` hash `c65e7e6`

-Then in order to check that everything is working you can do `make test-dk-eta`, which should translate and typecheck most of the test files.
+Then in order to check that everything is working you can run `make test`.

 ## Modes